To defy or go beyond what is believable.

 Most early citations of the figurative use of 'beggared' are of the phrase 'beggar description'.
 It wasn't until the 19th century that 'beggar' and 'belief' were conjoined.
 In the religious tract The Scheme and Completion of Prophecy, 1830, John Whitley used 'beggar belief' in describing the thoughts of 'those heathens' who denied the Bible.

 Anything that seems so strange as to require a previously held belief to be brought low could be said to 'beggar belief'; for example, the Flat Earth Society, as might be guessed, promotes the view that the earth is flat, like a pancake.
-Most people would agree that this view beggars belief - the belief in question that is 'beggared', i.e. reduced or impoverished, being the widely held view that the earth is spheroid, like an orange.
+Most people would agree that this view beggars belief - the belief in question that is 'beggared', that is, reduced or impoverished, being the widely held view that the earth is spheroid, like an orange.

 See also: the meaning and origin of 'beyond belief'.